augustss/MicroHs/README.md

 This happens by GHC looking in the `ghc/` subdirectory first for any extras/overrides.

-Compiling MicroHs is really best done using `make`, but there is also a `MicroHs.cabal` file for use with `cabal`.
+Compiling MicroHs is really best done using `make`, but there is also a `MicroHs.cabal` file for use with `cabal`/`mcabal`.
 This only builds what corresponds to the first target.
 Doing `cabal install` will install the compiler.
 Note that `mhs` built with ghc does not have all the functionality.